-A corporate seller may have tax attributes, such as net operating losses (NOLs) or capital losses, that are available to offset the gain from the carveout transaction.
+A corporate seller may have tax attributes, such as net operating losses (NOLs) or capital losses, that are available to offset the gain from the carve-out transaction.
 A taxpayer has an NOL when its allowable deductions exceed its gross income in a specific taxable year.
-For NOLs arising in taxable years beginning before January 1, 2018, NOLs could generally be carried back two years and carried forward up to 20 years to offset taxable income (IRC § 172(b)(1)(A)(ii)(I)).
-NOLs arising in taxable years ending after December 31, 2017 can be carried forward indefinitely but generally cannot be carried back subject to limited exceptions, including a special rule that allowed taxpayers to carry back NOLs arising in taxable years beginning after December 31, 2017, and before January 1, 2021, to the previous five taxable years.
-For post-2020 taxable years, an 80% of taxable income limitation generally applies to the use of NOLs after taking into account deductions for pre-2018 NOLs carried to the relevant taxable year, and before deductions allowed under IRC Section 199A (relevant for individuals and certain trusts and estates) and IRC Section 250 (deductions for foreignderived intangible income and global intangible lowtaxed income).
+For NOLs arising for taxable years beginning before January 1, 2018, NOLs could generally be carried back two years and carried forward up to 20 years to offset taxable income (IRC § 172).
+The TCJA eliminated the carryback of NOLs for NOLs arising in taxable years ending after December 31, 2017, allowed an indefinite carryforward of these NOLs, and generally limited the use of post-2017 NOLs to 80% of taxable income.
+However, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) temporarily suspended the elimination of NOL carrybacks, allowing taxpayers to carry back NOLs arising in taxable years beginning after December 31, 2017, and before January 1, 2021, to the previous five taxable years and repealed the 80% income limitation for taxable years beginning before January 1, 2021.
 The availability of tax attributes may increase the seller's willingness to structure a carve-out transaction as a sale of the subsidiary's assets.

-For the following example, assume that the parent has NOLs, and the parent and the subsidiary file consolidated US federal income tax returns.
-By using the parent's NOLs, the subsidiary can offset its gain on a sale of assets (subject to various limitations, including the 80% of taxable income limitation).
+For the following example, assume that parent has NOLs, and the parent and the subsidiary file consolidated US federal income tax returns.
+By using the parent's NOLs, the subsidiary can offset its gain on a sale of assets (subject to various limitations in the Internal Revenue Code (IRC)).
 If the buyer is willing to pay a premium for an asset sale (if, for example, the buyer receives a stepped-up basis), the seller is more likely to agree to structure a carve-out transaction as an asset sale (either with an actual asset sale or with a stock sale accompanied by a Section 338(h)(10) election).